New SSSIO Logo has an Old Story

-The new logo for the Sathya Sai International Organisation (SSIO) is now being used worldwide to express unity within the Organisation and present a consistent symbol of the SSIO to the public across all countries.
+The new logo for the Sri Sathya Sai International Organisation (SSSIO) is now being used worldwide to express unity within the Organisation and present a consistent symbol of the SSSIO to the public across all countries.
 Did you know that this new logo has an old story?
-A story that has been graced and directed by Sathya Sai Baba (Swami as devotees call Him).
+A story that has been graced and directed by Sri Sathya Sai Baba (Swami as devotees call Him).

-In 1997 the English words for the five human values first appeared on the SSIO logo.
-Until then the logo contained only the symbols of five major religions in the world.
+In 1997 the English words for the five human values first appeared on the SSSIO logo.
+Until then the logo contained the symbols of six major religions in the world.
+Even before this the original logo that Swami drew only had five major religions and later the Jewish symbol of the Star of David was added with blessings from Sri Sathya Sai Baba.

 You will see this original logo today on the front face of the marble Mahasamadhi in Sai Kulwant Hall, Prasanti Nilayam.